Lancaster and Carlisle Railway: Connecting railways

 The North Western Railway (NWR) wanted to connect Morecambe, where a harbour was being developed, with Skipton.
-The NWR opened a line from Morecambe to its own station at Lancaster, Green Ayre in 1848 and was extended eastward to Wennington, joining the uncompleted Skipton to Low Gill route there, on 17 November 1849.
+The NWR opened a line from Morecambe to its own station at Lancaster, Green Ayre in 1848 and was extended eastward to Wennington and Clapham, North Yorkshire, joining the uncompleted Skipton to Low Gill route there, on 17 November 1849.
 The NWR opened a single track connection from Green Ayre to the Lancaster and Carlisle Railway (L&CR) Lancaster Castle station on 19 December 1849.

 The Ulverstone and Lancaster Railway was incorporated on 24 July 1851, to make a line from Ulverston to Carnforth.
 It opened to goods traffic on 10 August 1857 and to passenger traffic on 16 August 1857.
 The Furness Railway and the Midland Railway jointly built a line from Carnforth to Wennington, on the North Western Railway line, and this opened in 1867.

 In 1849 the North Western Railway (NWR) had opened its line from Skipton to Ingleton.
 In 1855 there was an upsurge in interest in rival long-distance railways and the idea of continuing to Low Gill, originally authorised but never completed, was revived.
 The L&CR saw that this was a threat to abstract traffic from it, and it promoted its own bill for a line from near Tebay to Ingleton.
 This was obviously a spoiling tactic, and Parliament inserted a clause into the bill requiring the L&CR Ingleton branch to be physically connected to the NWR terminus there.
 The Lancaster and Carlisle and Ingleton Railway Act 1857 (20 & 21 Vict. c. clxi) was passed on 25 August 1857 with additional capital of £300,000.
 The junction at Low Gill was to be triangular.
 Having achieved the object of blocking the approach of other railways, the L&CR was no hurry to build the line, and it opened after the London and North Western Railway (LNWR) takeover, on 24 August (goods) and 16 September (passengers), 1861.
 The south curve of the intended triangular Low Gill junctions was never built.